M.F.A., California Institute of the Arts, Valencia, California,

-“Documentary Photography in the United States: Sekula, Meiselas, Rebhan,” Folkwang Museum, Essen, Germany, 1984 (catalog).
+“Documentary Photography in the United States: Sekula, Meiselas, Rebhan,” Folkwang Museum, Essen, Germany, 1984 (one person exhibition, catalog.)

 Birthing the American Absurd Maternal Humor in Contemporary Art Interview with Rachel Epp Buller, Jill Miller, and Marni Kotak, n. paradoxa Summer 2015

 Essay and photographs in Reconciling Art and Mothering edited by Rachel Epp Buller, Ashgate Publishing Limited, 2012

 Included in The M Word: Real Mothers in Contemporary Art edited by Myrel Chernick and Jennie Klein, Demeter Press, 2011

-Included in Feminist Art and the Maternal, 2009, University of Minnesota Press.
+Included in Feminist Art and the Maternal by Andrea Liss, University of Minnesota Press, 2009.

 Photograph included in Pregnant Pictures, by Sandra Matthews and Laura Wexler, Routledge Press, 2000.

-Photograph included in Our Grandmothers: Loving Portraits by 74 Granddaughters, 1998, Stewart, Tabori and Chang Publishers.
+Photograph included in Our Grandmothers: Loving Portraits by 74 Granddaughters, edited by Linda Sunshine, Stewart, Tabori and Chang Publishers, 1998.

 Artist’s book, Mother – Son Talk produced during a residency at Visual Studies Workshop, Rochester, NY with grants from the Mid Atlantic Arts Foundation and Mount Vernon College, 1996.

-Included in the anthology Reframings: New American Feminist Photographies 1996, Temple University Press.
+Included in the anthology Reframings: New American Feminist Photographies, by Diane Neumaier, Temple University Press, 1996.